Wilkes offers two graduate degrees —the Master of Arts and the Master of Fine Arts.

 Master of Arts (M.A.) degree

-Master of Fine Arts (M.F.A.) degree
+Master of Fine Arts (MFA) degree

 30 total credits

-CW 501R: The Professional Writer (3 credits)
+CW 501R: Foundations of Creative Writing (3 credits)

-First project semester (select two courses)
+First project semester (select two)

 CW 502: Writing Fiction (3 credits)